debajyotidasgupta/Multilingual-Event-Extraction/README.md

 ```
 .
 |- scripts: All parsing scripts
+|- models: scripts for training and testing
+|          on the BERT model
 |- data
 |  |- raw: Zip files
 |  |- unzipped: Unzipped data files